-Austin, Morris and early Wolseley 18/85s had lovely vinyl seats.
+Austin, Morris and late Wolseley 18/85s had lovely vinyl seats, earlier Wolseleys used real leather.
 These can wear but replacements can still be found.
 On the Wolseley Six, the seats may well need recovering as the thin foam under the cloth disintegrates.
 You’ll need to check the state of the leather and wood on Wolseleys as repairs will not be cheap.

 The electric system is simple and rarely gives any trouble.
-Most MkI/II models will still have a dynamo and very early cars are positive earth.
+Most MkI/II models will still have a dynamo and in most cases are positive earth.
 From 1972, all models had an alternator fitted, including all 2200s.

 The Wolseley has unique side/indicator lamps at the front which are getting hard to get hold of now.

 As already mentioned, obtaining parts is not an issue although some items are getting a little more costly to buy.